Cell Ranger7.1 (latest), printed on 05/28/2023

 The cellranger workflow starts by demultiplexing the Illumina sequencer's base call files (BCLs) for each flow cell directory into FASTQ files.
 10x Genomics has developed cellranger mkfastq, a pipeline that wraps Illumina's bcl2fastq (see section on demultiplexing FASTQs with bcl2fastq) and provides a number of convenient features in addition to the features of bcl2fastq:

-The cellranger mkfastq pipeline supports single-indexed and dual-indexed flowcells.
-It will select the appropriate mode depending on the sample indexes used, and enable index-hopping filtering automatically for dual-indexed flowcells.
+cellranger mkfastq will select the appropriate mode depending on the sample indexes used, and enable index-hopping filtering automatically for dual-indexed flow cells.
 For example, with the Dual Index Kit TT Set A, well A1 can be specified in the sample sheet as "SI-TT-A1", and cellranger mkfastq will recognize the i7 and i5 indices as

 AGTGTTACCT, respectively.
 Similarly for Single Index Kit T Set A, well A1 can be specified in the sample sheet as "SI-GA-A1", and cellranger mkfastq will recognize the four i7 indexes (

-In this example, we have two 10x Genomics libraries (each processed through a separate Chromium chip channel) that are multiplexed on a single flowcell.
+In this example, we have two 10x Genomics libraries (each processed through a separate Chromium chip channel) that are multiplexed on a single flow cell.
 Note that after running cellranger mkfastq, we run a separate instance of the cellranger pipeline on each library:

-In this example, we have one 10x Genomics library sequenced on two flowcells.
-Note that after running cellranger mkfastq, we run a single instance of the pipeline on all the FASTQ files generated:
+In this example, we have one 10x Genomics library sequenced on two flow cells.
+Note that after running cellranger mkfastq, we run a single instance of the cellranger pipeline on all the FASTQ files generated:

 cellranger mkfastq accepts additional options beyond those shown in the table below because it is a wrapper around bcl2fastq.
 Consult the User Guide for Illumina's